denar90/startup-nextjs-theme/content/pages/index.md

     type: FaqSection
   - elementId: ''
     colors: colors-a
+    variant: variant-a
     testimonials:
       - quote: >
-          ## Such a great experience to be using this product.
-It really helped
-          with what I needed help with.
+          Such a great experience to be using this product.
+It really helped with what I needed help with.
         name: Carla Rogers
         title: Happy customer